As a massage therapist, you spend your days helping others achieve higher levels of health and wellness through the art of massage therapy.

 Jeannette von Johnsbach is a massage therapist at the Spa at Four Seasons Hotel Los Angeles at Beverly Hills, in private practice, and founder of The Andreas Method who first stopped eating meat and fish 23 years ago when she was in India.

-Von Jonsbach adds that she has been eating a vegan, predominantly living foods diet for the past 18 years.
+Von Johnsbach adds that she has been eating a vegan, predominantly living foods diet for the past 18 years.

 When asked what continues to draw her to a vegan diet, von Johnsbach shares that vegan food gives an abundance of energy and clarity and is very kind to creation and life.